baskren/P42.Uno.AsyncNavigation/README.md

 Both of these characteristics make it easy to sequence app logic based upon where things are in the navigation proesses.
 For example, having the two above features makes it trivial to provide busy indicators while viewmodels are views being generated.

-So, in UWP, how do you capture the beginning and end of the page loading cycle?
-Turns out it's pretty complicated and subject to variation between operating systems.
-This is because, in UWP, navigation has been architected quite differently.
-Pages are instantiated and presented at once by calling the app's Frame's `Navigate` method, using the new page's type as an argument.
+In UWP, page navigation is a bit more [abstract](https://docs.microsoft.com/en-us/windows/uwp/design/basics/navigate-between-two-pages) - with the Application's Frame handling the page instantiation and presentation out of scope.
+In other words, pages are instantiated and presented at once by calling the app's Frame's `Navigate` method, using the new page's type as an argument.
 The downside to this approach is you don't have a handle on the new page object before navigation starts - and thus it's really hard to know when the page is done instantiating, loading, and rendering.

 But there are times when you want to pre-load as much of a page as you can *before* you start a navigation event.
 Perhaps the page is a bit bigger than you would like and it's being rendered on a very slow device - like a page with a list view with complex cells in Uno Wasm app?
 Or maybe you're porting a Xamarin.Forms application and you really would like a navigation model that won't require a big tear up?